marcellusfarias/dotnet-webapi-template/README.md

 * Benchmarks & Performance Tests.
 * Create logger properly on startup.
 * THINK about reusing validating rules in DTOs.
-* THINK: constants for string lengths.
 * THINK: Should put testing project inside app project so I can make the classes internal instead of public?
 * THINK: research how to resue (if possible?)
 Try Catch blocks.
 Specially for repository classes.
 * THINK: Good idea in the future to set eventIDs when logging?
+* StringLength attribute on Domain classes?